near/docs/docs/tutorials/create-transactions.md

   );
 ```

-## Transaction results
+## Transaction Results
-Transaction results are returned in the following format:
+Detailed transaction results of the transaction are returned in the following format:

 ```bash
 {